 The difficulty here is not merely finding a bread recipe but instead deciding which recipe.
 There are literally millions of variations of bread in the world and everyone of them deserves to be tasted, and preferably by myself.

-However, I felt suitably buoyed by hunger (and I was also incredibly bored and boredom breeds creativity in the kitchen) and decided to make something with a retro feel.
-“Ahh, but what is the bread made?”
+However, suitably buoyed by hunger (and I was also incredibly bored and boredom breeds creativity in the kitchen) I decided to make something with a retro feel.
+"Ahh, but what is the bread made?"
 I hear you all cry.
 It was the perfectly delicious Muffin Bread, from James Beard’s Beard on Bread.

 It's simple.
 By proving it, you are activating the dried yeast.
 Adding it to a mixture of warm water (110c) and sugar.
 The sugar helps to speed up the activation process.
 It is also a really helpful way to tell if your yeast is good (if it "blooms" quickly) or if you need to replace your batch (no bubbles, no activity)

 I love a bread that requires no kneading and this is so perfect for that!
 That's right: this is an easy recipe for a no knead dough bread!
 You simply beat the flour and milk into the proofed yeast for a minute (you can use a hands-free mixer, but why create washing?) and then let it rise.
 Add some bicarbonate of soda between (this helps create a light, airy texture), mix again, rise, and that's it!
 If you love breads that don't need any additional kneading, you'll also love my Beer Bread!